Alizaid33/Cloud-Plots/README.md

-# Cloud Plots
+# Cloud Plot for Spherical Data

 ## Overview

-This repository contains an R implementation of a Cloud Plot method for spherical data.
-The method provides visualization of spherical observations and identifies potential outliers.
+This repository contains the R code used to construct a Cloud Plot for spherical data and to identify potential outlying observations using a geodesic-distance-based procedure.

+The repository includes:

+1. An application to the eye dataset supplied with this repository.
+2. An application to the gait dataset available through the `fda` R package.

+The code implements the complete workflow used in the applications:

+1. loading the data;
+2. converting spherical coordinates to Cartesian coordinates on the unit sphere;
+3. estimating the mean direction and concentration parameter;
+4. calculating geodesic distances;
+5. constructing the Cloud Plot;
+6. identifying potential outlying observations; and
+7. producing a three-dimensional visualization of the observations and the resulting Cloud Plot region.

 ## Repository contents